 Short-term plan in Oklahoma

 - As of November 2019, Oklahoma allows short-term plans to follow federal duration rules.
 Insurers are allowed to sell plans with terms of up to 364 days, with renewal available for a total duration of up to 36 months.

-- Prior to November 2019, Oklahoma limited short-term plans to six months and prohibits renewal.
+- Prior to November 2019, state law limited short-term health insurance in Oklahoma to six months and prohibited renewal.
 But a new state law changed that in November 2019.

-- At least eight insurers offer short-term plans in Oklahoma.
+- At least eight insurers offer short-term health insurance in Oklahoma.

 Oklahoma’s new rule — allowing short-term plans to comply with federal duration limits instead of the six-month limit the state had previously imposed — is a result of SB993, which was enacted in Oklahoma in June 2019 and took effect November 1, 2019.